alexlitty/extreme-pong/readme.md

 Balls will be rapidly thrown into the table.
 If a ball reaches the wall behind a player's paddle, the opposing player receives a point.

 The paddles may be controlled using a touch screen device, a mouse, or the W-S and Up-Down keys.

+## Compilation

+Using the bash "compilation" script, all the JavaScript and CSS files are concatenated into just two files.
+These two files are required by the game's web page.